ArthurSabadini/ArthurSabadini/README.md

 ## Hi, I'm @ArthurSabadini

-I am currently studying for a B.ENG in Computer Engineering.
+I am currently studying for a B.ENG in Electrical Engineering.

 📫 How to reach me<br>